I had been an independent product development consultant for six years when I realized that I had made an important discovery.

-We invite you to join the community so that you can get your ideas to market faster.
+We invite you to join the community so that you can change the world faster.

 The best place to start is to read my book.
-I can't promise that it will teach you everything you need to know, but it will give you a place to start, especially if you register the book and make use of the resources we've created for you.
-If you're not a reader or you want a tour guide as you explore the framework, we have an online class that gives you the option to hear and see the framework, and how to experiment with it.
+I can’t promise that it will teach you everything you need to know, but it will give you a place to start, especially if you make use of the resources we’ve created for you.
+If you’re not a reader or you want a tour guide as you explore the framework, we have an online class that gives you the option to hear and see the framework and opportunities to experiment with it.